4.22 Provisions

 4. “Public Funds” are as defined in Master Directions- Non-Banking Financial Company -Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016, which states that “Public funds” includes funds raised either directly or indirectly through public deposits, inter-corporate deposits, bank finance and all funds received from outside sources such as funds raised by issue of Commercial Papers, debentures etc. but excludes funds raised by issue of instruments compulsorily convertible into equity shares within a period not exceeding 5 years from the date of issue.

-5. The information stated in this disclosure is based on audited Standalone Financial Statements (prepared as per IND-AS) for the period ended March 31, 2024.
+5. The information stated in this disclosure is based on limited reviewed Standalone Financial Statements (prepared as per IND-AS) for the period ended 31.03.2025.

-46) Disclosure on Liquidity Coverage Ratio Qualitative Disclosure:
+42) Disclosure on Liquidity Coverage Ratio Qualitative Disclosure

-In compliance with the SEBI (LODR) Regulations, 2015, HUDCO has in place a Board level Committee under the nomenclature 'Risk Management Committee' (RMC) headed by an Independent Government Nominee Director, which reviews various decisions/ recommendations of the three sub-committees namely:
+In compliance with the SEBI (LODR) Regulations, 2015, HUDCO has in place a Board level Committee under the nomenclature 'Risk Management Committee' (RMC) headed by a member of the Board of Directors, which reviews various decisions/recommendations of the two (2) sub-committees namely:

-The Risk Management Committee (RMC), which is a committee of the Board, is responsible for evaluating and monitoring the integrated risk management system of the Company including liquidity risk.
-The ALCO is responsible for ensuring adherence to the liquidity risk tolerance/limits set out in the board approved Asset Liability Management (ALM) policy.
+The Risk Management Committee (RMC), which is a committee of the Board, that ensures risks are effectively managed and aligned.
+The ALCO is responsible for ensuring adherence to the liquidity risk tolerance/limits set out in the board approved Risk Management policy.
 The role of the ALCO with respect to liquidity risk includes, inter alia, decision on desired maturity profile for assets & liabilities, responsibilities and controls for managing liquidity risk, and overseeing the liquidity position of the company.

 Liquidity Coverage Ratio (LCR) is represented by the following ratio: